Aarhus University By-laws

 Boards of studies

-Section 13.
-A number of boards of studies are appointed which, in cooperation with the director of studies, ensure the organisation, implementation and development of degree programmes and teaching.
+Section 13.-(1) A number of boards of studies are appointed which, in cooperation with the director of studies, ensure the organisation, implementation and development of degree programmes and teaching.
 In this connection, the board of studies must ensure the students’ and academic staff’s co-determination and involvement in degree programmes and teaching.

 Part 3.
 The board

-Composition and requirements of members
+Composition and qualifications of members

-Section 14.-(1) The Board consists of a total of eleven members.
+Section 14.-(1) The board consists of a total of eleven members.

 • Two members are elected by and from among the academic staff.

-• One member is elected by and from among the university’s technical-administrative staff
+• One member is elected by and from among the university’s technical/administrative staff

 • Two members are elected by and from among the university’s full-time students.

-Subsection (4) When appointing board members, an emphasis must be placed on ensuring that the members are familiar with, and respect, the Danish university tradition of autonomy, freedom of research and the involvement of scientific and scholarly expertise in society's decision-making processes.
+Subsection (5) When appointing board members, an emphasis must be placed on ensuring that the members are familiar with, and respect, the Danish university tradition of autonomy, freedom of research and the involvement of scientific and scholarly expertise in society's decision-making processes.

-Subsection (5) When appointing board members, an emphasis must be placed on ensuring that they will be capable of strengthening the university’s legitimacy and reputation in the eyes of society through their professional networks and authority.
+Subsection (6) When appointing board members, an emphasis must be placed on ensuring that they will be capable of strengthening the university’s legitimacy and reputation in the eyes of society through their professional networks and authority.

 Appointment of external members of the board